 Most people experience some pain after a hip replacement.
-In some cases, pain may radiate to the thigh.
+Pain usually ranges from mild to moderate and may radiate to the thigh.
 Doctors call post-hip replacement surgery pain in the thigh femoral stem pain.

 A hip replacement is a common procedure that replaces a hip joint that is no longer functional.
 Some people may need hip replacements as they age due to wear and tear on the joint.
 Others need them due to degenerative conditions such as osteoarthritis.

 However, while thigh pain is a possible complication, it does not usually persist over the long term.
 Most hip replacement surgeries result in a significant reduction in pain and improved quality of life.

 Read more to learn about how long pain can last, how to cope with it, and more.

 Pain after surgery is fairly typical, and a hip replacement is no exception.
 When a person has this procedure, their body has undergone significant trauma to replace the damaged joint.
 While this will reduce pain and discomfort in the long term, it can cause acute pain in the short term.

 Most people can expect mild to moderate swelling and pain to subside in 3–6 months.